mkht/PSOpenAI/Docs/Remove-Video.md

 ## PARAMETERS

 ### -VideoId
-The ID of the video job to delete.
+The identifier of the video to delete.

 ```yaml
 Type: String